 10 days ago, we published VLC media player 3.0 for all platforms.
 It’s the first major release in three years and brings a huge number of features, improvements and fixes.
 Get an overview here and the full changelog there.

 For VLCKit, we improved performance and memory management, added new APIs and you get all improvements from the underlying libvlc including full support for decoding H264 and H265 using VideoToolbox in hardware.
-So instead of saturating all cores of your iPhone or iPad, decoding 4K is now less than 20% of CPU load.
+Instead of using all cores of your iPhones CPU at 100%, decoding a 4K video uses less than 20%.

-Further, you can do 3D video playback with touch gesture based control, discover and browse shares on your network with UPnP, NFS, FTP, SFTP and SMB and more.
+Further you can look at all aspects of a 360° video with touch gesture based controls, discover and browse shares on your network with UPnP, NFS, FTP, SFTP and SMB and more.

-As you remember, we published VLC for Apple TV in January 2016, but so far, we never delivered a stable VLCKit for other apps for tvOS.
-This changes today: in addition to MobileVLCKit for iOS, now there is TVVLCKit for tvOS!
+As you remember, we published VLC for Apple TV in January 2016, but so far, we never made VLCKit available on tvOS.
+In addition to MobileVLCKit for iOS, we now introduce TVVLCKit for tvOS!